009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 5) Potential future developments:

+We started to interpret easy commands like simple questions (e.g. "How are you Hal?").
+Now we can implement further functions like a command to open a browser if the user uses the words "open browser".
+Also it's possible and necessary to filter out background noises or maybe to just take the loudest voice, when it comes to crosstalk.
+Also keywords can be selected to helb the NLP to process the language understanding when differnet accents are uswed in different languages.

 **Spacy** &rightarrow;

 * If you use all the functions of Spacy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
 Spacy would then function like a chatbot.